Ganbaron

+Background

+Serialized television shows starring superheroes started appearing in Japan in 1957, following the success of Superman in the United States.
+Ganbaron, translated as "Fight Hard Man", was one such show.

 Synopsis

 Teru Tendou is a young reporter for the Shonen Times.
 In times of trouble, he could transform into Ganbaron and save the day.
 The plot revolved mostly around Teru keeping his identity a secret from his friends.

 The opening narration was "Look!
 Up in the sky!
 It's a bird!
 It's a plane!
 No, it's Ganbaron!
 Faster than a Shinkansen!
 Stronger than Kaiju!"

 Similar to Tetsujin 28-go and Giant Robo, Ganbaron could call a giant robot named Daibaron ("big baron").
 Unlike those two however, Daibaron was a combining robot similar to Getter Robo or Golion/Voltron.

 The show was sponsored by Bullmark which advertised toys based on the show, such as the "Zincron Deluxe Daibaron".